azkaban/azkaban/docs/eventTrigger.rst

 *****
 Event trigger is part of flow definition and each flow can only have one event trigger at most.
 Defining an event trigger is supported via Hadoop DSL.
-The trigger need to be configurated within the flow file along with the project zip that users upload.
+The trigger needs to be configurated within the flow file along with the project zip that users upload.
 Event trigger is composed of a list of event dependencies, max wait time and schedule.
 Take the following figure as example: